-- if pi/2-BPSK is the modulation scheme and if QPSK is the modulation scheme as indicated by higher layer parameter PUCCH-PF3-PF4-pi/2BPSK for PUCCH format 3 or PUCCH format 4.
+- if /2-BPSK is the modulation scheme and if QPSK is the modulation scheme as indicated by higher layer parameter pi2BPSK for PUCCH format 3 or PUCCH format 4.
 For PUCCH format 2, .

+If

-If a UE has HARQ-ACK information to transmit in response to a PDSCH reception with a corresponding PDCCH or in response to a PDCCH indicating SPS PDSCH release
+- a UE has HARQ-ACK information to transmit in response to a PDSCH reception with a corresponding PDCCH or in response to a PDCCH indicating SPS PDSCH release; and

-the UE has wideband periodic/semi-persistent CSI reports [6, TS 38.214] to transmit in a PUCCHthe UE determines a PUCCH format 2 or a PUCCH format 3 or a PUCCH format 4 to transmit HARQ-ACK/SR and the wideband periodic/semi-persistent CSI reports by determining a PUCCH resource set with as described in Subclause 9.2.1 and Subclause 9.2.3, and PUCCH-F2-simultaneous-HARQ-ACK-CSI = TRUE, or PUCCH-F3-simultaneous-HARQ-ACK-CSI = TRUE or PUCCH-F4-simultaneous-HARQ-ACK-CSI = TRUE, respectively,
+- the UE has wideband periodic/semi-persistent CSI reports [6, TS 38.214] to transmit in a PUCCH

+- the UE determines a resource for a PUCCH format 2 or a PUCCH format 3 or a PUCCH format 4 to transmit HARQ-ACK/SR, by determining a PUCCH resource indicated by the PUCCH resource indicator field from the PUCCH resource configuration for HARQ-ACK transmission [5, TS 38.212] in the last DCI format 1_0 or DCI format 1_1 that the UE detects with as described in Subclause 9.2.1 and Subclause 9.2.3, and simultaneousHARQ-ACK-CSI= TRUE,